rixx/books.rixx.de/data/reviews/dorothy-l-sayers/unnatural-death/index.md

 A Lord Peter Wimsey mystery about lesbians, mostly.
 The mystery itself wasn't very compelling, with a solution so obvious I kept expecting a twist.
 The lesbian couples were a nice touch, though applied with their fair share of misogyny.
-Then there's the racism, which … could've been worse, I guess?
+Then there's the racism, which … could've been worse, considering the time.
 Is implicitly criticised, vaguely?
-There were some pretty good characters to this book, but not much else.
+There were some good characters to this book, but not much else.